“The cost of living here is insane. It’s just never going to be possible for us to buy a house in this city!”

 Counting Backwards.
 With a Twist.

-What we want you to do instead is to pick a big number like 637 and then pick an odd, random number like 19.5 and start counting backwards to zero from 637 by 19.5.
+What we want you to do instead is to pick a big number like 637 and then pick an odd, random number like 19.5 and start counting backward to zero from 637 by 19.5.

 (Did you just frown in concentration reading those words?
 That’s exactly the point!)